-If we file a lawsuit against Roundup weed killer manufacturer Monsanto and parent company Bayer AG, we may be able to recover compensation to cover a wide range of expenses and losses your family suffered.
+If we file a lawsuit against Monsanto and parent company Bayer AG, A roundup week killer cancer lawyer may be able to recover compensation to cover a wide range of expenses and losses your family suffered.
 The value of your case and types of losses may vary from case to case depending on the damages you endured and the evidence we collect as a part of building the case.

 We will work with experts to understand your condition and put a price on your possible future medical needs as well as any ongoing care or support.
 We will also collect your medical bills and other documentation of your previous expenses.

-If you cannot return to work because of the chronic nature of your condition or because of the effects of cancer and treatment, we will work to help you document the wages you will miss because of your diminished earning capacity.
+If you cannot return to work because of the chronic nature of your condition or because of the effects of cancer and treatment, your Roundup lawsuit lawyer will work to help you document the wages you will miss because of your diminished earning capacity.

 There have not been any public settlements in Roundup weed killer cancer lawsuits as of September 2019.
 However, we do know the outcome of the first three cases that went to trial—and plaintiffs won big in all of them.
 It is important to remember that every case is different, and a significant award in one case does not mean you will receive a similar payout.